University professors lament empty lecture halls | The New Daily

 However, 73 per cent is still a long way from the previous national standard, with students reporting between 78 and 80 per cent overall satisfaction between 2019 and 2011, when the annual surveys began.

-The survey found just 42 per cent of students felt they belonged to their higher education institutions,10 points down from 2019.
+The survey found just 42 per cent of students felt they belonged to their higher education institutions, down 10 points from 2019.

 Universities Australia chief executive Catriona Jackson said more work needed to be done to engage students on campus.